AnikaitLakhotia/Machine-Learning/README.md

 <h3> Computer Vision: </h3>

  **1. CIFAR_10_with_Conv_Net:**
-In this project, an image-classification model was built on the CIFAR-10 dataset.
+In this project, an image-classification model (a custom-built CNN) was built on the CIFAR-10 dataset.
 The model achieved a validation accuracy of 90% and a validation loss of less than 0.63.

 **2. CIFAR_10_with_ResNet_56:**
-This project employs a pretrained ResNet-56 model instead of the custom-built CNN used inCIFAR_10_with_Conv_Net.
+This project employs transfer learning with a pre-trained ResNet-56 model instead of using a custom-built CNN as in CIFAR_10_with_Conv_Net.

 **3. Fashion_MNIST:**
 This project focuses on building an image-classification model on the Fashion MNIST dataset.
 The model achieved a validation accuracy of 94% and a validation loss of less than 0.38.